POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Methodology

 \subsection{Wall model modes}

-We now describe the two modes, i.e., $\text{LoW}$ and $g$, in greater detail.
-The construction of the $g$ mode is covered separately in \S \ref{subsec:g_mode_const} below.
+We now describe the two modes, i.e., ${\rm LoW}$ and $g$, in greater detail.
+The construction of the $g$ mode is covered separately in \S \ref{subsec:g_mode_const} below, {\bluenew and we discuss the effect of the choice of the $g$ mode in Appendix \ref{App:choice_of_g_mode}}.
 Figure \ref{fig:modes}(a) shows the LoW mode.
 This is straightforward.
 The mode contains the viscous sublayer, the buffer layer, and the logarithmic layer, but not the wake layer.
-The behavior of the LoW mode conforms to $U^+=\log(y^+)/\kappa+B$ at sufficiently large $y^+$.
+The behavior of the LoW mode conforms to $U^+=\log(y^+)/\kappa+B$ at sufficiently large $y^+$. \blue Analytical expressions for the viscous sublayer and buffer layer can be found in \cite{reichardt1951vollstandige} and \cite{spalding1961single}\black.
 Figure \ref{fig:modes}(b) shows the POD-based mode $g$.
-The mode is approximately constant away from the wall and conforms to the no-slip condition at the wall. { Notice that both the LoW and the mode $g$ are linear functions of $y^+$ in the viscous layer.
-Hence, when the wall layer is resolved, \eqref{eq:WM} and \eqref{eq:cWM} reduce to
+The mode is approximately constant away from the wall and conforms to the no-slip condition at the wall.

+{\blue A basic requirement of a wall model is that it degenerates to the no-slip condition at the wall-resolved limit.
+Here, We discuss the behavior of the model when the viscous sublayer is resolved.
+When the viscous layer is resolved, we have

+at first off-wall grid points.
+As seen in figure \ref{fig:modes}, both the LoW and the mode $g$ are linear functions of $y^+$ in the viscous sublayer, so in this case, we have